vmware-tanzu/tanzu-framework/cmd/cli/README.md

 Use "tanzu [command] --help" for more information about a command.
 ```
 ## Documentation
-Tanzu CLI and Kickstart documentation on [TKG Confluence](https://confluence.eng.vmware.com/display/TKG/Tanzu+CLI+and+Kickstart+UI+Documentation).
+TODO

 ## Contribution

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The first step to contributing is to come say hello at [SIG meetings](https://confluence.eng.vmware.com/display/CNA/SIG+CLI-API).
-You can also join the [slack channel](https://vmware.slack.com/archives/C016NB72DQW) or take a peek at our [issues](https://github.com/vmware-tanzu-private/core/issues).
+The first step to contributing is to come say hello at SIG meetings.
+You can also take a peek at our [issues](https://github.com/vmware-tanzu-private/core/issues).

-The [plugin author guide](https://confluence.eng.vmware.com/pages/viewpage.action?spaceKey=CNA&title=End-to-End+CLI+Plugin+Creation+Process) provides details on the getting the process started, but in short:
+The plugin author guide provides details on the getting the process started, but in short:
 * The core framework and components are written in go
 * Every plugin requires a README that explains its usage.
 * Core plugins are required to conform to [design guidance](https://github.com/vmware-tanzu-private/core/blob/main/docs/cli/style_guide.md) to ensure a consistent user experience.